tuxx/vivica-health-dashboard/README.md

 ### Single session only

-The server holds **one** Vivica session at a time (one access token in `data/session.json`) — there's no per-browser login, no user accounts, and no concept of multiple people using the same running server as themselves.
-If you log in as a different account, it replaces the previous session.
-Run one instance per Vivica account (see [todo.md](./todo.md) for plans to support multiple concurrent sessions).
+The server holds one Vivica session at a time.
+Logging in as a different account replaces it — run one instance per Vivica account (see [todo.md](./todo.md) for plans to support multiple concurrent sessions).

 ### Vivica API